 It replaces the statistics stack.
 Regression, hypothesis testing, time-series analysis, 43 univariate and 24 multivariate distributions - built into the engine, running at native speed on the same pipeline as your aggregations.
 Your data science team and your data engineering team stop swapping files between two environments and start working as one.

-It replaces the integration layer.
+It minimises the integration layer.
 When you run five tools, a conservative 30 to 40%+ of your engineering effort goes to the glue.
 Lightning is one tool.
-The integration layer doesn't get improved — it disappears, because there's nothing left to integrate.
-If you prefer Python for experimentation or ML you can do that.
-Lightning ships a bridge so you can embed Python in Rust and run it live.
+The integration layer shrinks considerably as data is modelled upfront.

 It reduces your storage footprint.
 When analytics happens at the capture point, you don't need to store the entire raw feed to analyse it later.
 You store the outputs that have long-term value.
 The rest flows through and is processed without ever hitting disk.
 Your governance surface shrinks to what you've deliberately chosen to keep, and the regulator's question - "what do you hold and why?" - has an answer that starts with a policy rather than an apology.